New York reports 1st US polio case in nearly a decade

-NEW YORK (AP) — New York health officials on Thursday reported a polio case, the first in the U.S. in nearly a decade.
+NEW YORK (AP) — An unvaccinated young adult from New York recently contracted polio, the first U.S. case in nearly a decade, health officials said Thursday.

-Officials said the Rockland County resident is an unvaccinated adult, but they did not detail the person’s condition.
+Officials said the patient, who lives in Rockland County, had developed paralysis.
+The person developed symptoms a month ago and did not recently travel outside the country, county health officials said.

-It appears the person had a vaccine-derived strain of the virus, perhaps from someone who got live vaccine — available in other countries, but not the U.S. — and spread it, officials said.
+It appears the patient had a vaccine-derived strain of the virus, perhaps from someone who got live vaccine — available in other countries, but not the U.S. — and spread it, officials said.

+The person is no longer deemed contagious, but investigators are trying to figure out how the infection occurred and whether other people may have been exposed to the virus.

+Most Americans are vaccinated against polio, but unvaccinated people may be at risk, said Rockland County Health Commissioner Dr. Patricia Schnabel Ruppert.
+Health officials scheduled vaccination clinics nearby for Friday and Monday, and encouraged anyone who has not been vaccinated to get the shots.

 Polio was once one of the nation’s most feared diseases, with annual outbreaks causing thousands of cases of paralysis — many of them in children.